Coinbase vs. Binance: Which Cryptocurrency Exchange Is Better?

 Coinbase and Binance Recently Made Headlines

-A widespread recent sell-off of cryptocurrency slashed market value by an estimated $1 trillion and sent Bitcoin plummeting to a low not seen since 2013.
+Last year, a widespread sell-off of cryptocurrency slashed market value by an estimated $1 trillion and sent Bitcoin plummeting to a low not seen since 2013.
 Both Coinbase and Binance experienced stability issues in the sell-off, which impacted customer service.

 Binance, the largest cryptocurrency exchange in the world, caused frustration among investors when it suspended Ethereum withdrawals temporarily due to congestion on its network.
 During the same period, Coinbase’s platform experienced intermittent outages.

 Although the IRS is beginning to monitor Bitcoin trading more closely, cryptocurrency traders should be aware that for now, stability issues persist.
 This can impede the withdrawal of digital assets, leaving investors vulnerable during periods of volatility and liquidation.